 SECTION 31.
-NUMBER OF CLASS II LICENCES (New bylaw accepted @STM-Oct.
+NUMBER OF CLASS II LICENCES

+(New bylaw accepted STM-Oct.
 27, 2009)

 The total number of Class II (used car) Licenses in Leicester shall be limited to twenty-two (22).
-The Board of Selectmen shall formulate regulations and a written policy on the location and distribution of Class II Licenses in Town.
+The Select Board shall formulate regulations and a written policy on the location and distribution of Class II Licenses in Town.